factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/snapshots/_index.md

 ```

 Note that those implementations need to have a default constructor and are expected to be stateless.
+However, if you use Spring boot those implementations can be Spring beans as well which are then retrieved from the Application Context via the type provided in the annotation.

 ### Snapshot caching